India Manufacturing Tracker 2025

 India is keen to expand its manufacturing sector, with a focus on diversifying into newer lines of production, advancing the industrial capacity of traditional sectors like automobiles, and establishing a globally competitive domestic supply chain ecosystem.

-Various national flagship schemes, like the Production-Linked Incentives (PLI) program targeting 14 sectors, alongside state-specific industrial policies, intend to raise the sector-wise contribution of manufacturing to the GDP to 25 percent by 2025.
+Various national flagship schemes, like the Production-Linked Incentives (PLI) program targeting 14 sectors, alongside state-specific industrial policies, intend to raise the sector-wise contribution of manufacturing to the GDP.
+As per recent estimates, the manufacturing sector’s contribution to the GDP is estimated to be around 13-14 percent in 2025.

 While India’s manufacturing sector has experienced steady growth in the past decade, it has been somewhat underwhelming relative to the country’s large population.
 Recently, however, the sector has gained momentum, driven by new investments and a strategic move by several foreign manufacturing firms to diversify their operations across multiple markets.

-Given this background, India Briefing is launching this 2024-25 India manufacturing tracker, where we will monitor key statistics associated with India’s industrial production sectors in the 2024-25 fiscal year, highlight emerging trends, and note prominent government support schemes.
+Given this background, India Briefing presents the 2025 India manufacturing tracker, where we monitor key statistics associated with India’s key production trends and note prominent government support policies.

 Explore vital economic, geographic, and regulatory insights for business investors, managers, or expats to navigate India’s business landscape.
 Our Online Business Guides offer explainer articles, news, useful tools, and videos from on-the-ground advisors who contribute to the Doing Business in India knowledge.
 Start exploring